PnP Starter Intranet for SharePoint 2013/2016 and SharePoint Online

 The entire solution is "site collection self-contained" to not conflict with the global tenant/farm configuration (especially taxonomy and search configuration).
 It allows you to deploy this solution safely in your farm.

 - SharePoint 2013/2016 on-premises

 - SharePoint Online (Office 365 E3 Plan at least to get the CSWP)

 Set up your environment

 Before starting, you'll need to setup tour environment:

-- Install the latest release of PnP PowerShell cmdlets SharePointPnPPowerShellXXX according to your SharePoint version.
-The version must be compatible with the 201605 PnP schema version.
+- Install at latest release of PnP PowerShell cmdlets SharePointPnPPowerShellXXX according to your SharePoint version.

 - Install the 'webpack' Node JS client (